-You can insert new data pipeline with a Python script data source into the scene using the pipeline selector widget located in the toolbar of OVITO.
+You can insert a new data pipeline with a Python script data source into the scene using the pipeline selector widget located in the toolbar of OVITO.

-What is a Python data source?¶
+What is a Python data source?

-This example function creates and initializes a
+This example function calls

-SimulationCell object, and places it into
+SimulationCell object, placing it into